woshiweiha0/EG1311_DESIGN-AND-MAKE/README.md

 - Developed and debugged the **Arduino source code** for the robot’s sensors and actuation
 - Designed and tested the circuitry using **TinkerCAD** for layout and connections
-- Assisted in designing the robot chassis and catapult using **Fusion 360**
+- Assisted in designing the robot chassis and catapult using **Fusion360**

 ---